Canning Tomato Juice

 - Trim any bad spots off.

 - Remove the stem end.
-Cut tomatoes in pieces.
+Cut the tomatoes into pieces.

-- Add tomatoes to large pot, in batches.
-Bring to boil quickly.
+- Add the juice to a large pot in batches.
+Bring to a boil.

-- Mash tomatoes with potato masher, in between additions.
+- Mash tomatoes with a potato masher in between additions.

 - Once mashed, run the tomatoes through your food mill or sieve to remove the skins and seeds.